Clara Bow: 1923–1925: Preferred Pictures

 Adolph Zukor, Paramount Picture CEO, wrote in his memoirs: "All the skill of directors and all the booming of press-agent drums will not make a star.
 Only the audiences can do it.
 We study audience reactions with great care."
-Adela Rogers St. Johns had a different take; in 1950, she wrote, "If ever a star was made by public demand, it was Clara Bow."
-And Louise Brooks (from 1980): "(Bow) became a star without nobody's help".
+Adela Rogers St. Johns had a different take.
+In 1950, she wrote, "If ever a star was made by public demand, it was Clara Bow."
+Louise Brooks in 1980 stated: "[Bow] became a star without nobody's help".

 The Plastic Age was Bow's final effort for Preferred Pictures and her biggest hit up to that time.
 Bow starred as the good-bad college girl, Cynthia Day, against Donald Keith.
-It was shot on location at Pomona College in the summer of 1925, and released on December 15, but due to block booking, it was not shown in New York until July 21, 1926.
+It was shot on location at Pomona College in the summer of 1925, and released on December 15.
+Due to block booking, it was not shown in New York until July 21, 1926.
 Photoplay was displeased: "The college atmosphere is implausible and Clara Bow is not our idea of a college girl."
-Theater owners, however, were happy, the manager of The Liberty Theater saying that "The picture is the biggest sensation we ever had in our theater ...
+Theater owners were happy, the manager of The Liberty Theater saying that "The picture is the biggest sensation we ever had in our theater ...
 It is 100 per cent at the box-office."
-Some critics felt Bow had conquered new territory, "(Bow) presents a whimsical touch to her work that adds greater laurels to her fast ascending star of screen popularity."
+Some critics felt Bow had conquered new territory, "[Bow] presents a whimsical touch to her work that adds greater laurels to her fast ascending star of screen popularity."
 Time singled out Bow, complimenting her on saving the picture as, "Only the amusing and facile acting of Clara Bow rescues the picture from the limbo of the impossible."

 Bow began to date her co-star Gilbert Roland, who became her first fiancé.
 In June 1925, Bow was credited for being the first to wear hand-painted legs in public, and was reported to have many followers at the Californian beaches.
 Throughout the 1920s, Bow played with gender conventions and sexuality in her public image.
 Along with her tomboy and flapper roles, she starred in boxing films and posed for promotional photographs as a boxer.
 By appropriating traditionally androgynous or masculine traits, Bow presented herself as a confident, modern woman.